jakobDallas/Pi-WAP/README.md

 # Raspberry Pi Wireless Access Point Setup

-This contains my technical documentation on transforming a Raspberry Pi 5 into a Wireless Access Point (WAP).
+This is my technical documentation on the commands and configurations I used to transform a Raspberry Pi 5 into a Wireless Access Point (WAP).
 The project provides step-by-step instructions for configuring the Raspberry Pi to broadcast a WiFi network and act as a router.
-Additionally, it includes a Python-based graphical user interface (GUI) to display the IP addresses of all connected devices in real-time.
+Additionally, it includes a Python script for graphical user interface to display the IP addresses of all connected devices in real-time.

 The project supports two configurations:

-Internet-Connected Setup: Connect devices to the Raspberry Pi's WiFi network and route their internet traffic through an Ethernet connection.
+1. Internet-Connected Setup: Connect devices to the Raspberry Pi's WiFi network and route their internet traffic through an Ethernet connection.

-Isolated Network Setup: Create a standalone WiFi network that doesn't provide internet access, suitable for local device communication.
+2. Isolated Network Setup: Create a standalone WiFi network that doesn't provide internet access, suitable for local device communication.

 ---